 call our front desk, 656-4055.

 Or stop in Bittersweet.

 - Read about some ENVS students here.

 Students take the introductory ENVS core courses, 001 and 002, and then take topical courses to explore their interests.
-Typically, then, students enroll in ENVS 151 Intermediate Environmental Studies in their third to fifth semester.
+Students then enroll in ENVS 195 Academic Planning Workshop in their third to fifth semester.
 In it students develop a concentration to direct their environmental course choices and high impact learning activities through graduation.
 A major plan is developed listing all courses taken and planned for the future.
 As academic interests are further refined, with adviser guidance this plan is often revised.
-Seniors finish their major with one of the capstone choices involving either research/project/creative arts project, advanced internship, or three additional advanced-level courses.
+Seniors finish their major with one of the capstone choices.
+Here is a visual flowchart of the ENVS major.

 Environmental Breadth Requirements